JPSieg/MeltR/README.md

 MeltR performs the following data preprocessing steps before fitting:

 1.)
-RNA and DNA extinction coefficients are calculated from the sequence using the data from Tinoco and colleagues.<sup>[2]</sup>
+RNA and DNA extinction coefficients are calculated from the sequence using the extinction coefficient data from Tinoco and colleagues.<sup>[2]</sup>

 2.)
 The background absorbance of a user specified blank is scaled to the pathlength of the cuvette and subtracted from each curve.